zoechen799/react-keeper/README.md

+# By Author: I focked and modified react-keeper in order to enhance cache control.

 # React-Keeper
   A routing library of React, but more than router.
   React-Router is a great product, we learned a lot from it.
 But we truely faced many problems that React-Router doesn't resolve in real using, especially in mobile APPs.